xbrize/brize_auth/README.md

 # Brize Auth

-A minimalistic and async authentication library.
+A tiny async authentication library.

 Still a Work In Progress.
 Is now in a usable state, but not for production.
 Roadmap at bottom.